agilecrm/rest-api/README.md

 ###Other available Responses:
 - Status 200: Gives the above JSON object in above format.
+- Status 204: No contact with the specified ID in your account.
 - Status 401: Unauthorised. (when the user name and password fields are wrong.)

 ##1.3 Creating a contact